taejoonlab/AmphiBase-Xenopus/README.md

-# AmphiBase-XENLA
+# AmphiBase-Xenopus
-X. laevis annotation resources used in AmphiBase
+Xenopus annotation resources used in AmphiBase